-In addition, with small documents the connection setup time may account for a significant portion of the total transmission time.
+In addition, with small documents the connection time may account for a high percentage of the total transmission time.
 A parallel-access scheme speeds up the transmission time of the document but can not do anything about the connection time.
-If the time to connect to the server is very high, the client may not experience any noticeable difference.
-To obtain better performances with a parallel-access , several small documents could be grouped together, i.e. all documents in a Web page, and perform a dynamic parallel-access to the bigger document.
+If the time to connect to the server is very high, even when a parallel-access can greatly reduce the transmission time, the client will not experience an noticeable difference.
+To obtain better performances with a parallel-access, several small documents could be grouped together, i.e. all documents in a Web page, and perform a dynamic parallel-access to the bigger document.